-Some Android developers may elect to sign their apps using Google Play and allow Google to manage the app signing certificate.
-In order to sign apps on Google Play after signing the app on Appdome, you need to first extract a SHA-1 or SHA-256 Fingerprint from the Google Play signing certificate.
+Some Android developers may elect to sign their apps using Google Play, and allow Google to manage the app signing certificate.
+In effect they will Sign Secured Android App with SHA Fingerprint Google Cert.
+In order to do so, you need to first extract a SHA-1 or SHA-256 Fingerprint from the Google Play signing certificate.

-Appdome is a mobile integration platform as a service (iPaaS) that allows users to add a wide variety of features, SDKs and APIs to Android and iOS apps.
+Appdome is a mobile security platform that allows users to add a wide variety of features, SDKs and APIs to Android and iOS apps.
 Using a simple ‘click to add’ user interface, Appdome allows anyone to easily integrate features to any mobile app – instantly, no code or coding required.

 To use Appdome’s signing or private signing with an app meant to be re-signed on Google Play, you need to extract the SHA-1 or SHA-256 fingerprint from the app signing certificate from your Google Play account.

 To sign apps on Google Play, you need to enable the option “Use Google Play App Signing“ while signing on the Appdome platform before uploading the Appdome-built app to Google Play.
 This option is located under the “Sign” tab after you fuse an Android app.
 If you don’t enable “Use Google Play App Signing“ when you sign or privately sign your app on the Appdome platform, Google Play re-signing will trigger the Appdome Anti-Tampering security mechanism.